issalig/galaksija/roms/README.md

 |ROM_B.bin                  | 12 (0xC) |
 |ROM_B_monitor_fix.bin      | 11 (0xB) |

-It is possible to generate these different versions by changing MONITOR value in https://github.com/issalig/galaksija/blob/c4fe2ca97ec3fee1fa63ec4eee6fe38ad49fcf26/roms/rom_b.asm#L63
+It is possible to generate these different versions by changing MONITOR_FIX value in rom_b.asm.
+Also you can use sjasmplus -DMONITOR_FIX=13, etc, ...

 ROM B includes mathematical functions, machine code utils and some BASIC extensions.
 The table shows the list of available functions.